hmcts/wa-kube-environment/README.md

 ```

-**Note:** The values for sensitive environment values above can be found in the Azure Vault.
+**Note:** The values for sensitive environment variables listed above are securely stored in the MS Azure Vault within HMCTS.
+There are some instructions if you have the required permissions here: [MiniKube Secrets](https://tools.hmcts.net/confluence/display/WA/Kube+Environment+Secrets)
+See the following page regarding Camunda: [Camunda License](https://tools.hmcts.net/confluence/display/WA/Camunda+Enterprise+Licence+Key)_
-Please see the following [Private Confluence Page](https://tools.hmcts.net/confluence/display/WA/Camunda+Enterprise+Licence+Key)_ for more info or check with one of the Work Allocation / Task Management team members.
+For further info or help reach out to the Work Allocation / Task Management team members.

 You will also need to provide the paths to essential Camunda artifacts